kvietmeier/vagrant/virtualbox/README.md

       |
       |───MultiServer
       |     |
-      |     Create 6 VMs using a seperate yaml distionarty file (Ceph is built on this)
+      |     Create 6 VMs using a seperate YAML dictionary file (Ceph is built on this)
       |
       |───OpenShift
       |     |